-The purpose, in short, is to "denonstrate what Jewish aducation at its best can achieve."
+The purpose, in short, is to "demonstrate what Jewish education at its best can achieve."

-Lead Communities will function as local laboratories for Jewish education - as an entire community engaged in a major development and improvement progress.
+Lead Communities will function as local laboratories for Jewish education - as an entire community engaged in a major development and improvement program.

 Lead Communities will demonstrate how: